dan-pereira/final-year-project/docs/functional-spec/README.md

-Place your functional specification in this directory.
+lPlace your functional specification in this directory.

 A general template for the functional specification (in MS Word format) is located in this directory.